 What fruits are you most excited about now that summer fruit season is underway?

-- 2 tablespoons of sugar (could also use honey, maple syrup, agave nectar, etc)
+- 2 tablespoons sugar could also use honey, maple syrup, agave nectar, etc

 - Combine all the ingredients in a medium size saucepan and bring to a boil on medium heat.
 This should take about 5 minutes.

 - Turn down to medium low and let slowly simmer/boil for about 10 more minutes until the fruit is starting to break down but is still whole.